peironggg/ev3-source/index.md

     ![](3.png)

-2. Go to the "Network Info" page to find the IP address.
+1. Go to the "Network Info" page to find the IP address.

     ![](4.png)

     ![](5.png)

+1. You should be able to connect using that address, or possibly `ev3dev.local` as well.